All Episodes

 We know that 50 to 60 percent of the public doesn't care enough in midterms to go vote.

-And nothing new in that 56% of the people or 46% don't care who wins because 46% don't vote.
+So they're taking a story there's nothing new about and nothing new in that 56 percent of the people or 46 percent don't care who wins because 46 percent don't vote.

-But that does not tell us anything, because what you have to look at and what you have to survey, what you have to poll, is the percentage who do care and who are going to vote, and what they think and what's animating and motivating them.
+But that does not tell us anything because what you have to look at and what you have to survey, what you have to poll is the percentage who do care and who are going to vote and what they think and what's animating and motivating them.

-And that's what the AP's not doing.
+And that's what the AP is not doing.

 It doesn't matter.